-Environmental and demographic change events can be scheduled to occur over any desired portion of the total time of a run.
-Each event unfolds through a series of incremental changes, which occur at the time steps specified in the parameters file.
+Environmental and demographic change events can occur over any portion of a run.
+Each event unfolds through a series of incremental changes that occur at specified time steps.
 In similar fashion, statistics are calculated and data are collected at time steps for which they are parameterized.

-Geonomics is designed as an object-oriented scripting framework with both basic and advanced modes.
-The basic mode simply requires users to call a first command to create a template parameters file (which they must then edit as desired), a second command to create a model object from that parameters file, and a third command to then run the desired number of runs for that model.
+The parameters for all of the components and operations are set from a single parameters file that can easily be edited from an existing template.
+The parameters file is then made into a model object and the model is run, allowing users to start a Geonomics simulation with as few as three commands.
 The advanced mode allows users to write more detailed scripts that make modifications to the components of their models, or to collect custom data from their model, by calling custom functions before a model is run, between any timesteps, or after a run is complete.
-(This is what makes Geonomics so extensible—because it is a Python package, users can call on the full spectrum of Python functionality to design custom code that operates on their Geonomics objects.)

 Validation